 Are you interested in applying for funding?
-Please send emails to Pam Corrado and she will assign a Research Administrator who can assist with the submission process through the University Research Administration System (RAS).
+See our Funding Application Flowsheet for an overview of the grant submission process and helpful links to application resources and institutional policies.
+Please send inquiries to Pam Corrado and she will assign a Research Administrator who can assist with the submission process through the University Research Administration System (RAS).
 All funding proposals must be entered into RAS and submitted through DRA, including but not limited to:

 All U.S. government-funding opportunities are posted on Grants.gov.
 Please see Grants.gov for guides, tips, and samples for the NIH grant application process.
 Opportunities are available from many U.S. government agencies, including: